function61/turbobob/docs/using-bob-in-your-project/README.md

 (optional) Next steps
 ---------------------

-The `buildkit-golang` buildkit that we used, it has much more to offer like:
+The `buildkit-golang` buildkit that we used, has much more to offer like:

 - checking that code is formatted properly
 - running static analysis